miguelvc6/constraint_factors/docs/02b_wikidata_retriever.md

 - The cache distinguishes `kind` (`uri`, `placeholder`, `literal`) so `03_graph.py` can request either an embedding by integer ID (`kind=uri`, `global_id` populated) or by raw string (literals).
 - When encountering multiple integer IDs that decode to the same URI, the script stores only one embedding payload and merely aliases the additional IDs, shrinking the on-disk footprint.
 - Literal texts are deduplicated case-insensitively and trimmed; noisy strings like `"nan"` are ignored to avoid polluting the embedding table.
-- Every embedding is stored as `np.float16` by default (configurable via `--embed-dim` and future dtype parameters), which halves storage while remaining adequate for downstream PyTorch models.
+- Every embedding is stored as `np.float16` by default.
+The `--embed-dim` flag controls the model embedding dimensionality (default 256), while `--batch-size` tunes Wikidata label batching (default 512).